 Without holistic analytics it is difficult to see the forest for the trees.
 Analytics are necessary across the entirety of the service domain, which includes monitoring data, change data, incidents, life-cycle management data and automation data.

-> Ideally, data from various sources is combined in a data lake where analytical processes can support the identification of repetitive patterns to help identify opportunities for optimization.
+Ideally, data from various sources is combined in a data lake where analytical processes can support the identification of repetitive patterns to help identify opportunities for optimisation.
 An example might be the application of a heat map to see which monitored components are experiencing the most common problems over time.

-> Applying AI algorithms is possible only with good underlying data.
+Applying AI algorithms is possible only with good underlying data.
 There is no magic here, and without the collation and recording of good data, AI is simply not possible.

 Baselining: Once onboarded, it is critical to baseline the applications and their operational environment.
 The baseline is vital to enable automation to identify when applications are performing worse or better than they do under current conditions.
 Additionally, future instrumentation is going to rely heavily on the data collected during the baselining process.